-There will be a total of five (5) homework sets corresponding to contents covered in each exam, but they will NOT be collected or graded.
-I will provide the HW solution to the embedded tutor after the work is assigned, and expect you to go to the tutor first with your questions.
-Of course, you are welcome to also discuss HW questions with me during office hours.
-I may also go over some homework questions in class leading up to each exam, time permitting.
+There will be a total of four (4) homework sets corresponding to contents covered in each exam, but they will NOT be collected or graded.
+I will provide the HW solution to the embedded tutor, and expect you to go to the tutor first with your questions.
+I will use part of the class time before each exam to go over some homework questions.